 Politics, Philosophy, and Economics, BS

-Benjamin Cooper Gould has begun his fifth year at Northeastern, and is set to graduate next June (2021) with a Bachelor’s of Science in Politics, Philosophy & Economics, and a Master’s Degree in Public Policy.
-He was a member of the first class of students to enter Northeastern as a PPE major, and he immediately found a home, both in the program, and in the Philosophy and Religion Department that houses PPE.
-The intersectionality of the program has allowed him to discover and pursue a diverse set of interests, like education equity, climate justice, game theory, and mutual aid.
+Benjamin Cooper Gould was a member of the first class of students to enter Northeastern as a PPE major.
+The intersectionality of the program has allowed him to discover and pursue a diverse set of interests.
 Between his academic pursuits and the opportunities that he had outside the classroom, he has gained a strong sense of social responsibility, in addition to the tools with which to affect meaningful change in the fields that have become passions for him.

-Cooper has been a PPE Peer Mentor, and he has also served as the PPE representative on the CSSH Student Advisory Council for three years.
+He was a PPE Peer Mentor, and also served as the PPE representative on the CSSH Student Advisory Council for three years.

 Cooper spent much of the summer in 2019 in Hong Kong and Malaysia on dialogue, exploring challenges for coastal sustainability.